Chart Color Schemes

 Kingaroy is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Kingaroy, as evaluated at the latest Census, comprised 86.4% houses and 13.6% other dwellings.
-In comparison, Non-Metro Qld had 93.4% houses and 6.6% other dwellings.
-Home ownership in Kingaroy was 33.7%, with mortgaged dwellings at 28.9% and rented ones at 37.4%.
+Kingaroy's dwelling structure, as per the latest Census, consisted of 86.4% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 93.4% houses and 6.6% other dwellings.
+Home ownership in Kingaroy was at 33.7%, with mortgaged dwellings at 28.9% and rented ones at 37.4%.
 The median monthly mortgage repayment was $1,213, higher than Non-Metro Qld's average of $1,083.
-Median weekly rent in Kingaroy was $262, compared to Non-Metro Qld's $230.
-Nationally, Kingaroy's median monthly mortgage repayment was significantly lower at $1,213 than the Australian average of $1,863, and median weekly rent was substantially below the national figure of $375.
+The median weekly rent in Kingaroy was $262, compared to Non-Metro Qld's $230.
+Nationally, Kingaroy's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing